Chart Color Schemes

 Ferny Grove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified six projects that could impact the area, with key ones being Ferny Grove Central Mixed Use Development, Ferny Grove Station Car Park Upgrade, Ferny Hills Precinct Planning Project, and Keperra Country Golf Club Residential Precinct.
+Six projects identified by AreaSearch are expected to impact the area significantly.
+These include Ferny Grove Central - Mixed Use Development, Ferny Grove Station Car Park Upgrade, Ferny Hills Precinct Planning Project, and Keperra Country Golf Club Residential Precinct.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.